 Despite equality legislation existing, discrimination by the state and other organisations happens far too regularly.

-A person must bring a claim under the Act in the county courts within 6 months of the alleged unlawful act taking place.
+A claim under the Act must be made in the County courts within 6 months of the alleged unlawful act taking place.
 This is called the Limitation Period and the courts tend to apply it strictly, meaning that you must act quickly.

 Generally speaking, if a person wants to make a claim after that period it is at the court’s discretion whether it grants permission to allow this.
 The test applied by the court is what is “just and equitable” in the circumstances.

 The exception to this rule is for claims which have been referred to a student complaints scheme within 6 months or to the Equality and Human Rights Commission for resolution.
 In these instances, the time limit for bringing a claim is increased to 9 months.